tchibatron/dbeaver/Database-Object-Editor.md

 * Double-click the database object
 * Click the database object and press <kbd>Enter</kbd> or <kbd>F4</kbd>

-The editor has three different tabs:
+The editor has three tabs:
 * [Properties](https://github.com/serge-rider/dbeaver/wiki/Properties) - appears for all objects, contains properties of the database object and its sub-entities
 * [Data](https://github.com/serge-rider/dbeaver/wiki/Data) - appears for tables and views
 * [ER Diagram](https://github.com/serge-rider/dbeaver/wiki/ER-Diagram) - appears for tables and schemas